rjspencer/docs/theming.md

     defaults to `desc`

 accountid
 :	a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`

     defaults to none (i.e. the current account)

+includeFanContent
+:	normally, content submitted by fans is for `FansiteContentList`, but this allows it to be included in `BlogList` as well

+	accepted values are `true` and `false`

+	defaults to `false`

 ### Variables